Gluten-Free Quick Hamotzi Challah

 If you aren’t in a hurry, always make these with

-the aroma and light texture it creates.
+instant yeast.
+I love the aroma and light texture

 You won’t believe how light, fluffy, and sweet an